sanghyun-son/EDSR-PyTorch/README.md

 Our project is based on the [EDSR-PyTorrch](https://github.com/thstkdgus35/EDSR-PyTorch) repository which allready includes some Loss-functions, basic blocks, dataloaders and training and testing functions.
 In addition we use a [downsampling function](https://github.com/ofsoundof/dhp/blob/master/restoration/data/div2ksub.py) from an other repositry.
 We added some new simpler models to the repositry and embeded the downsampling function into the repositry with some minor changes.

 ## Background

+There are two general aproaches for solving the super resolution problem.
+First you can interpolate your low resolution image using for example bicubic interpolation, and then run a convolutional neural network (CNN) on the interpolated images.
+Or you can add an upsampling block at the end of the CNN, which makes the network smaller and therefor faster.
+The EDSR model, which we also tested to see how the dataloaoding, training, testing, etc. works, uses the second approach.
+In this project both approches are tested, while using the first approach only for the simpler networks.

+## Method & experiment

 For the training of the Network we use super resolution images, which we degrade with a simplified model including blurring, downsampling with bicubic interpolation and noise, to get paired training data.
 Then we train our network to do the inverse process.

-## Method & experiment

 results in a table
 original image and SR images of models